arpit-agr/arpit-blog/STYLEGUIDE.md

 # Style Guide

 - Add a period to the end of a bullet point if it contains a sentence
+- All tags in kebab case, for e.g. "example-variable-name"

 ## Semantics